alphaleph/hilbert-movie-posters/README.md

 ## About the Project
 * ASP.NET Core RESTful service layer with Entity Framework Core ORM and Swagger API Spec
-* SPA-style front-end with Webpack, React, Babel, Typescript, Flexbox, Bootstrap, React Router
+* SPA-style front-end with Webpack, React, Babel, Typescript, Flexbox, Bootstrap, React Router, and Cloudinary CDN
 * MS SQL Server 2017 persistent database running on a Docker container

 ### Built With